r0drigobenicio/nextjs-template/README.md

 * https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode
 * https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig

+_If you get some errors in the files after installing the extensions, don't worry, just go to the next step to fix it._

 2. Now, to automatically fix your code whenever you save a file, add the following lines to your **settings.json** file and save it:

 ```json